virtualidentityag/generator-robotype/app/templates/README.md

 ## Quick-Start

-1. Create and / or go into your project directory and call the Yeoman Robotype generator:
+1. Switch to your project directory and call the Yeoman Robotype generator:

 	```shell
 	yo robotype
 	```

-2. Provide a project name when the robotype generator asks you for.
+2. Enter a project name, when the robotype generator asks you for it.

-3. Start the Server with grunt:
+3. Start the server with grunt:

 	```shell
 	Grunt serve